Copyright . All rights reserved.

 Section 3: Trail #103 & Little Valley (3.3 miles)

 Turn left onto Trail #103 and begin a rocky climb.
 At the top of the climb take the right ATV road forks to continue on Trail #103 (ATV trail), which crosses the Faulty MTB trail.
 Cross the Faulty Trail on Trail #103 as it drops down a bit and turns West (to the left) along the edge of Cottonwood Canyon.
 It is a glorious view of the canyon below, but it will probably be dark.
-Follow Trail #103 until it drops down into Little Valley (about mile 4.5).
-The trail will cross the dry streambed at the bottom of Little Valley a couple times as you work your way gently uphill to Aid Station #1: Trail 052 at mile 5.3.
+Follow Trail #103 until it drops down into Little Valley (at about mile 4.5).
+The trail will cross the dry streambed at the bottom of Little Valley a couple times as you work your way gently uphill to Aid Station #1: Little Valley at mile 5.3.

 Section 4: Trail #052 (about 4 miles)